IntelliTect/Coalesce/docs/topics/security.md

 ## Row-level Security

+### Data Sources

 In Coalesce, [Data Sources](/modeling/model-components/data-sources.md) are the mechanism that you can extend to implement row-level security on your [Entities](/modeling/model-types/entities.md) and [Custom DTOs](/modeling/model-types/dtos.md).

 Data Sources are used when fetching results for `/get`, `/list`, and `/count` endpoints, and when fetching the target of a `/save` or `/delete`, and when fetching the invocation target of an [Instance Method](/modeling/model-components/methods.md#instance-methods).

 By default, your entities will be fetched using the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source), but you can declare a custom default data source for each of your entities to override this default functionality.

-For most use cases, all your security rules will be applied in the [GetQuery or GetQueryAsync](/modeling/model-components/data-sources.md#member-getquery) method.
+For most use cases, all your security rules will be implemented in the [GetQuery or GetQueryAsync](/modeling/model-components/data-sources.md#member-getquery) method.
 This is the most foundational method of the data source that all other functions in the data source build upon.
 Any predicates applied to the returned query will affect the all of a type's generated API endpoints (except for static custom methods).

 A complex example with a many-to-many relationship, role restrictions, and [filtered includes](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager#filtered-include):